JonathanGrossman/mongodb_basics/04_express.md

 6. Does MongoDB have a way to sort documents in a response?
 7. Does MongoDB have a way to count documents in a response?
 8. Does MongoDB have a way to limit documents in a response?
+8. Does MongoDB have a way to search text in documents?